indygreg/python-zstandard/README.rst

 ================

 The project is officially in beta state.
-The author is reasonably satisfied with the current API and that functionality works as advertised.
-There may be some backwards incompatible changes before 1.0.
-Though the author does not intend to make any major changes to the Python API.
+The author is reasonably satisfied that functionality works as advertised. **There will be some backwards incompatible changes before 1.0, probably in the 0.9 release.** This may involve renaming the main module from *zstd* to *zstandard* and renaming various types and methods.
+Pin the package version to prevent unwanted breakage when this change occurs!

 This project is vendored and distributed with Mercurial 4.1, where it is used in a production capacity.